Sammaye/mongoglue/README.md

 Whereby the `validate` function is the default run function whenever the validator is called which, just like the model/behaviour based validators, should return a `boolean` of success or failure.

+You are not required to extend the `\mongoglue\Validator` class but it does provide some base functionality that the framework does use, however it is easy enough to place within your own validator.

+A helper `isEmpty` is provided to quickly detect if the field is provided as empty.

+The owner (model) of the validator can be called by accessing the `$owner` property of the class.
+This provides you with full access to the parent model of the validator.

 Note: Even though errors (providing you know what your doing) can be set from the validation functions/classes it is recommended not to

 Note: You must return a `boolean` of success or failure for each validator